Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 When it comes to support, I’ve had pretty different experiences with Pumble and Google Chat.

-You can send them a message through live chat and email, and they usually get back fairly quickly — at least in my case.
+You can contact Pumble’s support team by sending them a message through live chat and email, and they’ll get back to you fairly quickly.
 And, most importantly, you’ll get to speak to a real human, which is so rare these days.

 Pumble’s help center is pretty solid too, with step-by-step instructions that are easy to follow even if you’re not very tech-savvy.